choria-io/asyncjobs/overview/cli-overview/index.md

      Max Entries: unlimited
 ```

-Here we attach to or create a new queue called EMAIL setting some specific options.
+The command attaches to or creates a queue called `EMAIL` with specific options.

-## Creating and Enqueueing Tasks
+## Creating and enqueueing tasks

-A task can be anything you wish as long as it can serialize to JSON.
-Tasks have types like email:new, email-new or really anything you want, we'll see later how task types interact with the routing system.
+A task can carry any payload that serializes to JSON.
+Task types such as `email:new` or `email-new` drive routing to handlers.

-Any number of producers can create tasks from any number of different processes.
+Any number of producers can create tasks from any number of processes.

 ```
 $ ajc task add --queue EMAIL email:new '{"to":"user@example.net", "subject":"Test Subject", "body":"Test Body"}'